rohan-v8rma/CPP-Craftsmanship/README.md

 When we have the source code of a C program, that `source code` is passed to the compiler and compiler will produce the output in `assembly code` (mnemonic version of machine code).

-## Assembly Code to Object Code
+## Assembly Code to Object/Intermediate Code

-This assembly language code is given to the assembler and assembler produces `object code`,  which is usually in binary language.
+This assembly language code is given to the assembler and assembler produces ***Object Code***,  which is usually in binary language.

-### What is Object Code?
+### What is Object/Intermediate Code?

-The term `object code` indicates the code is the goal or **"objective"** of the compiling process, wherein compilation includes the assembling phases as well.
+The term ***Object Code*** indicates the code is the goal or **"objective"** of the compiling process, wherein compilation includes the assembling phases as well.

 This code can be run on any machine with the same CPU architecture.
-It is also referred to as **Intermediate Code**.
+It is also referred to as ***Intermediate Code***.

 ## `gcc` compiler